 When we are training we tend to over think moves or drills.
 Subsequently, leading to a myriad of conflicts and battles within the mind, preventing us from finding the true essence of the movement.
 In Karate, it is important to accept the movements for what they are and not everything requires deep thinking or explanation.

 Zanshin means “remaining mind”.

 The concept of Zanshin is prevalent in Martial Arts and the study of Zen.
-It is a bout achieving a state of mind where one has total awareness of surroundings and being fully vigilant of the here and now.
+It is about achieving a state of mind where one has total awareness of surroundings and being fully vigilant of the here and now.
 Zanshin demands complete stillness of the mind without being attached to any preconceived or distractive thought.
-It requires one to be submit themselves to the present moment unconditionally.
+It requires one to submit themselves to the present moment unconditionally.

 Zanshin requires one to be fully engaged with their activity and to be mindful of distractions.
 This mode of thinking requires the individual to be fully immersed in the task at hand and ensure it is completed with focus and attention to detail.

 The study of Zanshin and its context in the practice of Karate is fundamental.
 This level of mind state helps the Karateka to develop their listening energy by practicing meditation and focal breathing.
 Through regular Kata, Kihon and Kumite practice one can develop a heightened sense of alertness and sensitivity.
 This helps the Karateka to react to fight-or-flight situations in a calmer way.

 In time, this practice starts to influence daily routine such as going to school/work, having breakfast or preparing for a journey.
 Ultimately, the higher goal of Zanshin is to realise that every moment is a special moment and nothing is ordinary!

 Fudoshin is often referred to as a state of equanimity – a psychological state of stability and composure that is undisturbed by any event that may evoke stressful emotions, pain or similar phenomena that may result in one to lose balance.